KirariGlock/pickup-news/README.md

 # pickup-news
 Output news that matches the keyword.
+Notify if the value is less than the value set in PICKUPNEWS_NOTICELOWERLIMIT.

 ## Usage
 ### Preparations